All Blacks coach mystery: Ian Foster speaks out after CEO's comments

 Gregor Paul: New Zealand Rugby's big blunder - the horrible truth about the Ian Foster saga

-The All Blacks are scheduled to resemble in Christchurch next Sunday, leaving little time for a definitive decision to be made.
+The All Blacks are scheduled to reassemble in Christchurch next Sunday, leaving little time for a definitive decision to be made.

 Foster, speaking in Johannesburg one day after the All Blacks' 35-23 bonus point Rugby Championship success at Ellis Park that snapped a three-game losing run, made it clear he expects to remain in charge.